Too many blackouts: How underserved communities are making utilities listen

 Local expertise is key

-Hicks is developing a system for collecting and incorporating testimony from community members into public utility legal proceedings.
-It’s a little like collecting citizen science, but in a legal context.
-She’s researching different techniques that community members can use to document what is really going on in their communities, like the lingering effects of shuttered fossil fuel facilities.
+Hicks started working on a system for collecting and incorporating testimony from community members into public utility legal proceedings, documenting details like the lingering effects of shuttered fossil fuel facilities.

 “The goal is to have lived experience in an impacted community recognized as a legitimate form of expertise,” says Hicks.

-Her initial efforts are already paying off.
-Hicks recently worked with Watson to submit testimony in a case about evaluating utility performance.
-The commission sided with Watson and EDF.
-It will now require the utility to provide data that will clearly show if certain neighborhoods are receiving less reliable service than others.
+Working with Hicks and EDF, Watson submitted testimony in a 2022 case about evaluating utility performance.
+The commission sided with Watson, requiring the utility to clearly show if certain neighborhoods are receiving less reliable service than others.

-And the utility will have a portion of its profits tied to how it performs, based on these equity-focused numbers.
+And the utility will have a portion of its profits tied to equitable performance.

 “It all begins with who is at the table when decisions are being made,” says Watson.
 “If people from frontline communities, who are the keepers of their community's history, are not at the table, then history is destined to be repeated.”